nicolasfauchereau/NIWA_Python_seminars/README.md

 NIWA_Python_seminars
 ====================

-A series of IPython notebooks on Python for data analysis geared towards environmental sciences
+A series of IPython notebooks on **Python for data analysis** geared towards environmental sciences.

 <hr size=3>